 AreYouDenseAdvocacy.org.
 Remember to:

-- ~Have a Mammogram.
-A mammogram distinguishes the density of a woman's breasts. - ~Be breast aware.
-Look for changes in your breasts. - ~Have your physician conduct a thorough breast exam.
+~Have a Mammogram.
+A mammogram distinguishes the density of a woman's breasts ~Be breast aware.
+Look for changes in your breasts ~Have your physician conduct a thorough yearly breast exam.

-There are two ACR BIRADS® (Breast Imaging Reporting and Data System) scales that are used by radiologists to standardize mammography reporting.
-The following ACR BIRADS scale categorizes breast density:
+There are two BIRADS (Breast Imaging Reporting and Data System) scales that are used by radiologists to standardize mammography reporting.
+The following ACR BIRADS® 5th Edition categorizes breast Density.

-- The breasts are almost entirely fatty. a - b There are scattered areas of fibroglandular density. - The breasts are heterogeneously dense, which с may obscure small masses. - d The breasts are extremely dense, which lowers the sensitivity of mammography.
+a The breasts are almost entirely fatty. b There are scattered areas of fibroglandular density. С The breasts are heterogeneously dense, which may obscure small masses. d The breasts are extremely dense, which lowers the sensitivity of mammography.